Skip to main content

 5. The Mechanical Modernization — invisible but essential

 A subset of every North End kitchen remodel: bringing the supporting infrastructure up to current code and capability.
 Replacing galvanized supply lines with copper or PEX, replacing knob-and-tube wiring in kitchen circuits with modern Romex on dedicated breakers, upgrading the electrical panel from 100 to 200 amps to handle modern kitchen loads, replacing cast-iron drains where deterioration is advanced, adding a code-compliant range hood with proper exterior venting (which in some Historic District homes requires creative routing through interior chases).
-This work is rarely the headline of the remodel but it's the foundation of everything else. $6,500–$18,000 typical scope.
+This work is rarely the headline of the remodel but it's the foundation of everything else.

-Target homes: any pre-1970 North End home.
+Target homes: Any pre-1970 North End home.
 Bundled into the broader remodel; permits required for electrical and plumbing work separately from the building permit.

 13th Street & Hyde Park